 In addition to statutory and common law remedies against the owners of dangerous animals, the victim of an animal attack is also eligible to participate in Ohio’s Victims of Crime Program.
 This program is especially beneficial in those situations where the animal owner is uninsured and uncollectible, and the victim has outstanding medical bills.

 Steps To Take If You Are Injured In An Animal Attack

 Seek medical attention.
-It goes without saying that a serious bite should be treated immediately by a local hospital emergency room.
-However, even where a bite is relatively minor, dog or animal bites pose a serious risk of infection, making it imperative that the victim seek immediate medical attention.
+A serious bite should be treated immediately by a local hospital emergency room.
+However, even when a bite is relatively minor, dog or animal bites pose a serious risk of infection, making it imperative that the victim seek immediate medical attention.

 Report the attack.
 Most municipalities/counties maintain records on dog bites and require that bites be reported so that action can be taken in regard to vicious animals involved in more than one attack.
 This is vital in those cases where the owner or dog cannot be identified, as law enforcement officials will take the steps necessary to locate the animal and its owner.
 If you are bitten, contact your local law enforcement department and/or department of health to report the incident.

 Do not speak to insurance company representatives.
 Insurance companies are in the business of making money.
 An insurance adjuster’s job is to resolve injury claims for the smallest possible amount.
 For this reason, adjusters will never tell a dog bite victim that Ohio law makes an owner, keeper or harborer of a dog that bites a person without provocation strictly liable to that person.
 An insurance company will not tell a victim that they may be entitled to compensation even if the bite occurred on the property of the dog owner.
 An insurance company will not tell a victim that they may be entitled to be compensated for medical bills, lost wages, scarring and for the physical and emotional pain and suffering that a dog bite can cause.